How soon could there be a vaccine for COVID-19?

 Many experts concur that a vaccine could take up to mid-2021 to arrive.

-Dr. Mike Ryan—Executive Director, World Health Organization (WHO) Health Emergencies Programme—said on Wednesday that we are making good progress in vaccine development.
+Dr. Mike Ryan—Executive Director, World Health Organization (WHO) Health Emergencies Program—said on Wednesday that we are making good progress in vaccine development.

 Dr. Ryan said that many candidates are in phase 3 trials and none had failed so far, in terms of safety or ability to generate an immune response.